 Window Projection Materials (both regular and XL) are similar in what they do – they make window projections look great.
 Hollusion Projection Material is a whole ’nother animal.
 And it is the material that decorators have been most enthusiastically innovative in how they deploy it.

 Hollusion Projection Material works like the other projection materials – is designed to capture the image from the projector and display it crisply and clearly.
 The difference is that this type of material is closer to being “see-through” – think pantyhose.
 As a comparison, when you place Window Projection Material in your window, you cannot see through to the other side.
 If you put Hollusion Projection Material in a window – and many decorators do! – you would still be able to see through the window.

 How does this work?
 Hollusion Projection Material is 5.5-feet by 9-feet, and made of grayish-brown material.
 (It also has grommets so that you can join more than one together.)
 The material is robust enough to capture and display your projected digital decoration, but when the lights are dark around it, the material practically disappears.
-That creates an “hollusion effect” – when some digital decorations are projected onto it, it looks as though your images are floating on thin air.
+That creates an “hollusion effect” – when some AtmosFX Decorations are projected onto it, it looks as though the images are floating on thin air.

-Great ways to use it: There are many AtmosFX Digital Decorations that have been optimized for projecting on circles, creating what some have called “Moon Mode” or “Snow Globe Mode.”
-For example, if you were to place a decorating disc on your roof and shine Halloween Moon Digital Decoration Collection onto it, you could make it appear that a witch is flying through the night silhouetted by a full moon.
-Or, with Santa’s Sleigh Ride Digital Decoration Collection, ol’ St. Nick himself!
+Great ways to use it: There are many AtmosFX Decorations that have been optimized for projecting on circles, creating what some have called “Moon Mode” or “Snow Globe Mode.”
+For example, if you were to place your Decorating Disc on your roof and shine Halloween Moon Decoration Collection onto it, you could make it appear that a witch is flying through the night silhouetted by a full moon.
+Or, with Santa’s Sleigh Ride Decoration Collection, ol’ St. Nick himself!